DIGITAL DIRECTORIES LIMITED

 2. ACCEPTANCE OF TERMS OF SERVICE

 2.1 By making use of the Website and/or the Services, you agree to be bound by these Terms of Service (as amended from time to time) in their entirety.
-Lawyers may alternatively sign these Terms of Service in paper format or by way of an electronic signature.
+Lawyers or Firms may alternatively sign these Terms of Service in paper format or by way of an electronic signature.

 2.2 The Company may at any time modify these Terms of Service.
 We will notify you of any changes to these Terms of Service either by emailing you (at the email address notified by you to us on the Website) or by posting a notice on the Website at least fifteen (15) working days before the effective date of the change.